tsunamit/malignancy-analyzer/README.md

 # Malignancy Detector
-Sorts microscope images of cancer cells as aggressive or nonaggressive using Python and OpenCV.
-Program to be employed for a specific assay in UCLA bioengineering research lab.
-Determines malignancy and migratory aptitude from the shape factor of the cell sphere outline.

-## Current Tasklist
-* get a set of vertices for circles with a specified radii
+Using Python with OpenCV, program processes microscope images of cancer cell colonies and quantifies malignancy based on defined set of parameters from migration patterns and form factor.
+All output dumped as images to ./output/ and all numerical data saved (per program run) in data.csv.
+Program created for Seidlits Research Group -- Bioengineering Dept, UCLA.

+## Features Extracted (Currently)
+* Main cell colony identification and contour trace
+* Main cell colony shape factor (circularity)
+* Migrating particle identification and contour trace
+* Identification and labeling of main cell colony, and migrating cell centroids
+* Migrating cell count
+* Migrating cell distance from main body centroid

 ## Bugs
 * image 8 imfill process deletes the blob we actually detected.

 ## TODO later
+* add distance to contour for migrating particles
 * use a faster algorithm (making use of the hierarchy) to search for the largest contour